lukasz-brzostek/typo/README.md

 </script>
 ```

-In step 3 you can (but it's not necessary) set some options in previously added code:
+In step 3 you can set some options in previously added code (but it's not necessary):
 ```
 <script>
 $.fn.typography({